loom-lab/loom-lab.github.io/_pages/about.md

 We are particularly committed to working with communities where [rurality](https://dl.acm.org/doi/10.1145/3328487) and Indigeneity are critical to community governance and practice._

 **Themes:** _community networks; human-centered networking; digital equity; rurality; Indigeneity; computational futures_

+_You can learn more about the lab philosophy of research [here.](https://loom-lab.github.io/philosophy/)_

 Research Methods
 =====